 What hasn't been disclosed

 Being honest about what is missing matters as much as documenting what exists.
-As of May 2026, the following remain undisclosed through official channels:
+After the July 9 AMA, the following items still need formal public confirmation or implementation evidence:

 Exchange partners.
 No CEX or DEX listing partner has been named.
 The 40M AERX Public Liquidity allocation exists in white paper v3.7, but which exchanges will list AERX and at what tier is not confirmed.
 This will significantly influence day-one liquidity and price discovery.

 Third-party audits.
 No audit firm has been named and no audit report has been published.
-This is the most important missing piece from a due-diligence standpoint before mainnet in August.
+This is the most important missing piece from a due-diligence standpoint before any production launch.

 Governance.
 No governance structure or voting mechanism is described in published materials.
 Protocol governance is described as programmatic in white paper v3.7.
 The project is centrally operated at this stage.